 A character who is egregiously obsessed with manners, politeness and/or (sometimes obscure) etiquette laws, and will do whatever it takes to fix the problem, be it harassment, legal intervention, or violence.
-The protagonist(s) must stay within this character's rules and expectations so as to not suffer the wrath of etiquette, thus this character becomes a crippling obstacle to the goal which would otherwise be easily attainable.
+Other characters must stay within this one's rules and expectations so as to not suffer the wrath of etiquette, thus this character becomes a crippling obstacle to the goal which would otherwise be easily attainable.

-The intervention doesn't need to be violent, since the protagonist(s) often merely don't want to offend the character for various reasons.
-And it doesn't always have to be an unreasonable viewpoint, but it always comes out during a situation with a simple solution, which is then pointlessly overcomplicated.
+The intervention doesn't need to be violent since their targets often merely don't want to offend the character for various reasons.
+And it doesn't always have to be an unreasonable viewpoint, but it always comes out during a situation with a simple solution, which is then pointlessly over-complicated.

 - Ron Barrett's Politeness Man comic in the National Lampoon magazine.
 The character constantly got after people for not being polite, often forcing them to act politely even when it made no sense to do so.

 - Where Talent Goes to Die has Reiko Mitamura, the Ultimate Proofreader, who's almost as much of a stickler for good manners as she is for good grammar.
 She addresses others formally, using their last names and "-san," on her classmates, as well as Monokuma, and insists on receiving the same courtesy.
 Over time, she mellows out a little, and while she's fairly strict with her rules in an etiquette seminar she holds for Iwasawa's sake, she makes it purely voluntary.

 - Serial Mom: Kathleen Turner murders people for various offenses against etiquette, for example beating a woman to death for wearing white after Labor Day.

 - In the Goosebumps book Chicken Chicken, the witch Vanessa turns the heroes into chickens for not apologizing after knocking her over.
 She only changes them back after they write her a Thank You note.